 Story Overview: Stephen (who was one of the first seven deacons) preached to the people about God.
 Some of the Jews got very angry because they did not want Jewish people to listen to Stephen and become Christians.
 The Jews got so angry at Stephen that they told lies about him and had him taken before the Jewish court (Sanhedrin).
 Peter preached a sermon telling about how God had always taken care of the Jewish people and loved them.
 God wanted the Jews to follow Jesus and become Christians.
-The Jews became so angry at Stephen that they threw stones at him until he died.
+Some of the Jews became so angry at Stephen that they threw stones at him until he died.

 |Background Study||Way to Introduce the Story||The Story|